Nigeria national football team: 1980–1990

-Nigeria hosted the 1980 Africa Cup of Nations and also won their first Cup of Nations' Title that year in Lagos.
+Nigeria hosted the 1980 Africa Cup of Nations and also won their first Cup of Nations title that year in Lagos.
 Nigeria came out as runners-up three times and had one group stage elimination, between 1982 and 1990.
 They also failed to qualify for the 1986 Africa Cup of Nations hosted by Egypt.

 1992–2006

+Jay-Jay Okocha, one of Nigeria's greatest-ever footballers, represented the country in three World Cups.

 Nigeria appeared again in the African Cup of Nations in 1992 and 1994, they finished third in 1992 and won the 1994 Africa Cup of Nations, which was the second time they won the tournament.